ballerina-platform/module-ballerinax-azure-cache-redis/README.md

  ## Connector Overview

- Azure Cache for Redis Ballerina connector is a connector for connecting to Azure Cache for Redis via Ballerina language easily.
-It provides capability to connect to Azure Cache for Redis and to perform operations related to managing redis cache like Create, Read, Update and delete Redis cache instances, firewall rules, patch schedules and private endpoint connections.
+ Azure Cache for Redis Ballerina connector is a connector for managing to Azure Cache for Redis via Ballerina language easily.
+It provides capability to perform operations related to managing redis cache like Create, Read, Update and delete Redis cache instances, firewall rules, patch schedules and private endpoint connections.
 Apart from this it allows the special features provided by Azure Cache for Redis like operations on Redis Enterprise Cluster and Redis Enterprise Cluster Databases.
 This connector promotes easy integration and access to Azure Cache for Redis via ballerina by handling most of the burden on ballerina developers in configuring a new connection to the